jhejderup/uppdatera-pipeline/README.md

 # uppdatera-docker

-A collection of Docker images for building and running the pipeline of the paper Uppdatera.
+A collection of Docker images that systemaitcally creates artifical updates for evaluating how effective user tests are in detecting simple faults in library dependencies.

 ## Table of Contents